 How to unlock Gale in BG3

-Unlocking Gale is very easy and you can almost immediately do it at the start of the game after you crash with the ship.
 To recruit Gale, find the strange purple portal at the Roadside Cliffs and interact with it.
 This will trigger the dialogue where you can meet and befriend him.
 This is located directly north-west of where you start after escaping the Nautiloid.

 BG3 Gale Build Starting Point (Level 1)

 In this section, we will explain the ideal starting point for Gale.
 Please note that some parts of this section (most notably the Ability point distribution) will be slightly different to what is recommended here if you recruit Gale as a companion.
 You can fix this by visiting Withers with Gale selected and asking to change your class.
 This will allow you to fully customise Gale’s class, skills and abilities in the same way as your origin character.
+This respec is strongly recommended because the default choices are not optimal and make Gale weaker.

 Race